TallKite/linnstrument-firmware/README.md

 * *In the softsynth, load a scala file with your tuning (or use mts-esp, alt-tuner, etc.)*
 * *Optionally create a track named "effects" and into it load various audio effects such as reverb*
 * *Create a send from "group 1" to "effects", only audio, no midi*
-* *(In Reaper, you can instead position this track above the "group 1" track and make it be a folder header)*
+* * *This will send the output of all the softsynths into one set of effects, more efficient*
-* *(DO NOT make the "all groups" track be a folder header, because that will mute all the synths)*
+* * *In Reaper, you can instead position the effects track above the "group 1" track and make it be a folder header*
-* *This will send the output of all the softsynths into one set of effects, more efficient*
+* * *DO NOT make the "all groups" track be a folder header, because that will mute all the synths*
 * *Select the "group 1" track and duplicate it, and check that both sends are also duplicated*
 * *Rename the new track "group 2", and in the filter effect set the midi group number to 2*
 * *Repeat as needed, you can have up to 8 midi groups*